maykinmedia/django-upgrade-check/docs/quickstart.rst

 being deployed, and you manage ``settings.UPGRADE_CHECK_STRICT``, the library takes it from there:

-* on invalid upgrade paths, the systme check errors out
+* on invalid upgrade paths, the system check errors out
 * because migrations (by default) run system checks before migrating, this prevents your database from being modified